enzanki-ars/voicemeeter-remote-python/README.md

 ### Errors
 - `errors.VMRError`: Base Voicemeeter Remote error class.
 - `errors.VMRDriverError`: Raised when a C API function returns an unexpected value.

+### Tests
+Included are some unit tests which can be run with nosetools so `pip install nose`

+test/other/runmany.ps1 uses the plugin -randomize so `pip install randomize`

+You can isolate tests by commenting/uncommenting the `@nottest` decorator before each test class.

+To run the tests from test directory:

+`nosetests test` or `.\runmany.ps1 <num>` where num is the number of tests you wish to run.

+If using runmany to run tests output will be logged and a summary log will be written.

+For testing timing tolerances for delay and max_polls edit the values in test/__init__.py

 ## Resources
 - [Voicemeeter Remote C API](https://forum.vb-audio.com/viewtopic.php?f=8&t=346)